john-nguyen09/php7parser/README.md

          */
         tokenType: TokenType;
         /**
-         * Offset within source were first char of token is found */
+         * Offset within source where first char of token is found */
         offset: number;
         /**